MoinulHossainNabil/Dj-Portfolio/README.md

 # Multiuser Portfolio

 I have personally built this project to highlight my career background and showcase my skills and other relevant information.
-Well, the cool feature of this project is that it multiuser based.
+Well, the cool feature of this project is that it is multiuser based.
 And what I mean by multiuser is, any user can sign up and build their own portfolio with the specific theme/ui I have provided by updating their own personal information and skills.

 I have shown my portfolio by default but when a user will sign up and build their own they can then have their own profile and get a direct public link by the specific url and